 Planning Your Trip to Patagonia

-Patagonia covers a whopping 409,500 sq miles (1,060,600 sq km) over two countries on the southern cone of South America.
+Patagonia covers a whopping 409,500 square miles (1,060,600 sq km) over two countries on the southern cone of South America.
 Needless to say, you'll want more than a few days to see it all.
 To get the most out of the experience, plan on 7-10 days.
 That will give you enough time to explore two different regions, visit famous glaciers, and enjoy rewarding circuit hikes through the area's beautiful national parks.

 Patagonia in 5 Days

-Five days is just enough time to experience a couple of Patagonia's major highlights, like glaciers, mountains, or a brisk day-hike.
+Five days is just enough time to experience a couple of Patagonia's major highlights, like glaciers, mountains, or a brisk day hike.

 To see the most iconic Patagonian sights in the shortest time, embark on this quick trip to Los Glaciares National Park.
 Argentina's largest national park covers thousands of square miles and is home to its most famous glacier: Perito Moreno.
 First, you'll arrive in Buenos Aires for some sightseeing before hopping on a flight to the town of El Calafate on the shores of Lago Argentino.
-This will be your base to embark on boat tours to the Upsala and Spegazzini glaciers, visits to historic estancias (cattle ranches), and a thrilling hike over Perito Moreno's ancient ice.
+This will be your base for boat tours to the Upsala and Spegazzini glaciers, visits to historic estancias (cattle ranches), and a thrilling hike over Perito Moreno's ancient ice.

 For an experience slightly off the tourist trail, head over to Chile for this 5-day trip on the Carretera Austral.
 Chile's most scenic highway runs 770 miles (1,240 km) through Patagonia and is full of natural wonders.
 Visit the otherworldly marble caves at Río Tranquilo, take a trip down the Exploradores River to San Rafael Glacier, and embark on a day hike through evergreen forests to lookout points offering panoramic views of the Northern Patagonian Ice Field.
 You'll even squeeze in a city tour of Santiago.

 Patagonia's wildlife is just as impressive as its awe-inspiring natural landmarks.
 The best way to see as many of its unique species as possible is on an excursion to Puerto Madryn, on Argentina's east coast.
 From this city, you'll visit the nearby UNESCO World Heritage Site, Península Valdés, home to a diverse ecosystem of animals.
 These include Magellanic penguins, sea lions, and guanacos (a type of llama).
-Besides boat tours to spot right whales and orcas, you'll also stop at Isla Pájaros, a small island abounding with various avian species like cormorants, egrets, rheas, and flamingos.
+Besides boat tours to spot right whales and orcas, you'll also stop at Isla Pájaros, a small island with various avian species like cormorants, egrets, rheas, and flamingos.

 Check out this article for more 5-day itineraries.